-The organisers have extended the deadline for the submission of abstracts for posters for presentation at the conference, until Friday 30th June 2017.
+The organisers have extended the deadline for the submission of abstracts for posters for presentation at the conference - submit yours now!

 The theme for the conference is ‘Empowerment, Engagement and Partnership: participating to develop healthy cities’.
 The programme will include plenary sessions, panel discussions and poster presentations.

 The programme committee will use selected abstracts to construct themed sessions over the coming months.
-Authors will be informed if their abstract has been accepted as a poster by Monday 3rd July 2017.
+Authors will be informed if their abstract has been accepted as a poster within 14 days after submission.

 The following is a list of initial topics the programme committee have identified and serves as a guide to what issues abstracts might address: